Last Updated: November 3, 2020

 - Nelson BC, Laracy J, Shoucri S, et al. Clinical outcomes associated with methylprednisolone in mechanically ventilated patients with COVID-19.
 Clin Infect Dis.
 2020.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32772069.

 - Corral L, Bahamonde A, Arnaiz delas Revillas F, et al. GLUCOCOVID: A controlled trial of methylprednisolone in adults hospitalized with COVID-19 pneumonia. medRxiv.
 2020.
 Available at: https://www.medrxiv.org/content/10.1101/2020.06.17.20133579v1.

 - Fadel R, Morrison AR, Vahia A, et al. Early short course corticosteroids in hospitalized patients with COVID-19.
 Clin Infect Dis.
 2020.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32427279.

-- Fernandez-Cruz A, Ruiz-Antoran B, Munoz-Gomez A, et al. A retrospective controlled cohort study of the impact of glucocorticoid treatment in SARS-CoV-2 infection mortality.
+- Fernandez Cruz A, Ruiz-Antoran B, Munoz Gomez A, et al. Impact of glucocorticoid treatment in SARS-CoV-2 infection mortality: a retrospective controlled cohort study.
 Antimicrob Agents Chemother.
-2020;64(9):e01168-20.
+2020.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32571831.

 - Yang Z, Liu J, Zhou Y, Zhao X, Zhao Q, Liu J. The effect of corticosteroid treatment on patients with coronavirus infection: a systematic review and meta-analysis.
 J Infect.
 2020;81(1):e13-e20.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32283144.